guilhermewebdev/django-login/README.md

     git clone https://github.com/guilhermewebdev/django-login.git
 ```

-Whit the project in your machine, you need create a .env file whit database credentials, this file need be created into directory \<Project Path\>/server/api/, it's have the sensitive infos about project, how database credentials and secret key in this format:
+Whit the project in your machine, you need create a .env file whit database credentials, this file need be created into directory \<Project Path\>/server/api/, in there you can find sensitive data about the project, such as the database credentials and secret key in this format:

 /\<Project Path\>/server/api/.env
 ```